5 Things to Know About the iOS 12.5.2 Update

 For more about iOS 14, have a look at our walkthrough.
 For more about iPadOS 14, check out our guide.

-If you skipped iOS 12.4.9, you'll get its four security patches with your upgrade.
+If you skipped iOS 12.5 and iOS 12.4.9, you'll get iOS 12.4.9's four security patches with your upgrade.
 You can read more about those right here.

-If you missed the iOS 12.4.4 update, you'll want to download iOS 12.5.1 in the near future because it brings iOS 12.4.4's security patch to your device.
+If you're running software that's older than Apple's iOS 12.4.4 update, you'll want to download iOS 12.5.2 in the near future because it brings iOS 12.4.4's security patch to your device.
 You can read about it right here.

-If you missed iOS 12.4.2, you get an additional patch with your upgrade.
-You can read about the security contents of iOS 12.4.2 here.
+If you're running software older than iOS 12.4.2, you get an additional patch with your upgrade.
+You can read about the security contents of iOS 12.4.2 right here.

-If you skipped iOS 12.4.1, you'll get its security patch with your iOS 12.5.1 update.
+If you're on software that's older than iOS 12.4.1, you'll get its security patch with your iOS 12.5.2 update.
 You can read about that patch right here.

 iOS 12.4 brought 19 security patches to the iPhone, iPad, and iPod touch.
 If you're interested in the specifics, you can read about them on Apple's security site.

-If you skipped iOS 12.3, your iOS 12.5.1 update carries iOS 12.3's security patches on board.
+If you're running software older than iOS 12.3, your iOS 12.5.2 update carries iOS 12.3's security patches on board.
 The iOS 12.3 update brought 23 patches and you can read about all of them right here on Apple's site.

-If you skipped iOS 12.2, you'll get its security patches with your version of iOS 12.5.1.
+If you're on software that's older than iOS 12.2, you'll get its security patches with your version of iOS 12.5.2.

 iOS 12.2 brought a whopping 41 security patches to iPhone, iPad, and iPod touch.
 You can read more about the iOS 12.2's patches over on the company's website.